Seproxetine

 Seproxetine, also known as (S)-norfluoxetine, is a selective serotonin reuptake inhibitor (SSRI).
-It is the S enantiomer of norfluoxetine, the main active metabolite of the widely used antidepressant fluoxetine; it is nearly 4 times more selective for stimulating neurosteroid synthesis relative to serotonin reuptake inhibition than fluoxetine.
+It is the (S) enantiomer of norfluoxetine, the active metabolite of the widely used antidepressant fluoxetine; it is nearly 4 times more selective for stimulating neurosteroid synthesis relative to serotonin reuptake inhibition than fluoxetine.
 It is formed through the demethylation, or removal of a methyl group, of fluoxetine.
 Seproxetine is both an inhibitor of serotonin and dopamine transporters, 5-HT_{2A} and 5-HT_{2C} receptors.
-It was being investigated by Eli Lilly and Company as an antidepressant; however, it inhibited the KvLQT1 protein, which is responsible for the management of the QT interval.
+It was being investigated by Eli Lilly and Company as an antidepressant; however, it causes cardiac arrhythmia by blocking the KvLQT1 protein, which is responsible for the management of the QT interval.
 This is the time it takes for the heart to contract and recover.
-Due to the inhibition, the QT interval was prolonged, which could lead to significant cardiac side complications.
 Due to this, development of the medication was discontinued.
-Tests on its efficacy found that it was equivalent to fluoxetine, but sixteen times more powerful than the R enantiomer of norfluoxetine.
+Efficacy testing found that the drug was equivalent to fluoxetine, but sixteen times more powerful than the (R) enantiomer of norfluoxetine.